 Bonds: A loan investors give to a gov or company.
 In return, you get an IOU to get paid back the face value of that bond.
 Plus interest.

-Dow Jones Industrial Average (DJIA): 30 respected US stocks investors watch to gauge overall market performance.
-A group of Wall Street Journal editors decide which companies are in or out.
-If you hear ‘the market’s up,’ the Dow is probably having a nice day.
+Dow Jones Industrial Average (DJIA): 30 respected blue-chip stocks investors watch to gauge overall market performance.
+A committee of reps from Standard & Poor's and the Wall Street Journal decide which companies are in or out.
+If you hear "the market’s up," the Dow is probably having a nice day.

 Initial Public Offering (IPO): A private company’s big debut on Wall Street.
 Once a private biz goes public, anyone can buy its stock.

-NASDAQ: The world’s largest totally digital stock exchange.
-Fancy.
-Also a nickname for the Nasdaq Composite — Mark Zuckerberg’s fav index (probably), which tracks over 3,000 (mostly) tech stocks.
+Nasdaq: A totally digital stock exchange.
+Also a nickname for the Nasdaq Composite, Mark Zuckerberg’s fav index (probably) because it tracks more than 3,000 stocks, including big tech names like Facebook, Microsoft, and Apple.

 New York Stock Exchange (NYSE): Stock market HQ.
 The NYSE is the biggest marketplace to buy and sell stocks and bonds.
 Trades go down electronically and via stockbrokers who work at 11 Wall St.